oracle/python-cx_Oracle/doc/src/user_guide/installation.rst

 Installing cx_Oracle on Linux
 =============================

-This section discusses the generic installation method on Linux.
-Using Python and cx_Oracle RPM packages on Oracle Linux is discussed in :ref:`oraclelinux`.
+This section discusses the generic installation methods on Linux.
+To use Python and cx_Oracle RPM packages from yum on Oracle Linux, see :ref:`oraclelinux`.

 Install cx_Oracle
 -----------------